All Episodes

 Well, what they're trying to do is set up a case for impeachment against President Trump.

-It would blow up in their face politically.
+It would blow up their face politically.

-President Trump would get re-elected, would take back the House and the Senate because Mueller said there was no collusion.
+President Trump would get reelected, would take back the House and the Senate because Mueller said there was no collusion.

-Uh the facts in the law did not justify bringing an obstruction case.
+The facts in the law did not justify bringing an obstruction case.

 There was no underlying crime.